web2solutions/T-Rex-Specs/README.md

  - Plugins

  	Plugins are Javascript applications which may be created by any person using Javascript and module pattern.

  	Plugins are started when T-Rex starts.

- 	Every plugin has button on T-Rex's Top Bar which will be responsible by rendering the plugin's view.
+ 	Every plugin has it own button on T-Rex's Top Bar which will be responsible by rendering the plugin's view.

- 	It may have or not a button on T-Rex's Left Bar
+ 	It may have or not a button on T-Rex's Left Side Bar

  - Custom application

  	Custom applications are Javascript applications which may be created by any person using Javascript and module pattern.

  	Applications are started when you clicks on it icon.

- 	Every plugin has button on T-Rex's Top Bar which will be responsible by rendering the plugin's view.
+ 	Every application has it own button on T-Rex's Left Side Bar which will be responsible by starting the application calling it start() method from application's controller.